nyu-web-design/photoshop-assignment/README.md

 Pay special attention to the edges of objects, shadows and lighting as well as to the proportions of your objects.
 Use filters and layer effects to enhance your image.

-There are many, many tools that are available in Photoshop, and we encourage you to explore them.
+There are many, many tools that are available in Photoshop or GIMP, and we encourage you to explore them.
 Please, have fun with this assignment and feel free to use your imagination!

 ### Publishing requirements